Restrict Jira Service Management Agent access based on issue type

 Project Role (atlassian-addons-project-access) | This allows Automation for Jira to be able to access the tickets |

-Step 3: Associate the Issue Security Scheme with your Project
+3. Associate the Issue Security Scheme with your Project

-Third, you need to associate this new issue security scheme with your project
+Third, you need to associate this new issue security scheme with your project.

 Follow the instructions in Configure issue security schemes to Assign an issue security scheme to a project.